 That’s it!
 Now all it takes is a quick glance to see if you are editing the native video files, or their proxies.

-If this video has been helpful to you, you may also enjoy my wedding cinematography training videos and tutorials.
+If this video has been helpful to you, you may also enjoy my wedding filmmaking training videos and tutorials.
 If you have any questions or comments, please do not hesitate to leave one below, or get in touch.